Seattle Gears Up for Major Soccer Events

 Fremont Troll courtesy Seattle Sounders FC

 Seattle loves soccer!
 The city’s professional men’s and women’s teams—MLS’s Sounders FC and NWSL’s Reign FC—enjoy devoted followings.
-And now the city is gearing up to welcome teams and fans from across the globe for two world-class soccer events.
+And now the city is gearing up to welcome teams and fans from across the globe for this world-class soccer event.

 FIFA World Cup 26™